 RPG here refers solely to narrative (aka "table-top", "pencil-and-paper") games rather than various computer games, MUSH's, etc. For more info, see my general RPG page.
-In general, each game is listed with author, a capsule description, page count, and file format (i.e. Mythic RPG.
+Mythic RPG.
 The indie rpgs un-store.
 Learn Tabletop Roleplaying Games.
 Alternate reality game.
-An alternate reality game (ARG) is an interactive networked narrative that uses the real world as a platform and uses transmedia storytelling to deliver a story that may be altered by players' ideas or actions.
+An alternate reality game (ARG) is an interactive networked narrative that uses the real world as a platform and employs transmedia storytelling to deliver a story that may be altered by players' ideas or actions.

 The story, the immersion, the memorable characters – those are the things we really dig.
 So what would we get if we leave those and eliminate the visual side altogether (or almost altogether), relying just on text and our imagination?
-The answer is simple – interactive fiction (IF) aka text adventures!
 Ensemble impromptu storytelling game.
 The Alchemist — Empty Game Box.
 The Alchemist is a story game set in a world where lead can become gold.

 Story Setting FrobozzCo International is a fictional monopolous conglomerate from the game.
 FrobozzCo products are littered throughout all Zork games, often with humorous effect.
 Plot Boot To Zork.
 Histoire.